 Demand for talent also surged as more companies shifted their teams or regional headquarters to Singapore, resulting in more hiring for sectors such as retail.
 The bulk of these new entrants come from Hong Kong, which Wendy notes is losing its appeal and attraction due to a variety of factors such as political unrest and strict COVID-19 measures.

 2022 also saw strong competition for candidates in high demand areas such as digital and e-commerce, leading to higher salary increments and expectations.
 “Nevertheless, candidates still presented a cautious attitude towards moving, which has exacerbated the talent crunch,” says Wendy.
 Through it all, local talent continued to be in demand.

-Read on to find out more about Wendy’s expectations of the labour market for Sales and Marketing professionals in 2023.
+Read on to find out more about Wendy’s expectations of the labour market and hiring trends for Sales and Marketing professionals in 2023.

 More focus on diversity and wellness in hiring

 In 2023, companies will continue to focus on hiring local talent for most roles.
 There will also be a bigger focus on diversity and inclusion in hiring.

 Moving on to specific domains and positions, Wendy shares, “We expect to see more hiring in health and wellness related categories.
 Demand for positions related to the online space and customer or consumer engagement will also continue.
 Specific positions include those in analytics, digital, e-commerce, CRM, performance marketing and omnichannel marketing.
 Lastly, companies will continue to seek out proven sales professionals, especially those who are good at hunting deals or developing business.”